 Jennifer R. Kneale has served as Chief Financial Officer of the Company and the General Partner since March 2018.
 Ms. Kneale previously served as Vice President-Finance of the Company and the General Partner between December 2015 and February 2018.
 She also served as Senior Director, Finance of the Company and the General Partner between March 2015 and December 2015.
-She also served as Director, Finance of the Company and the General Partner between March 2015 and December 2015.
-She also served as Director, Finance of the Company and the General Partner between March 2015 and December 2015.
-She also served as Director, Finance of the Company and the General Partner between March 2015.
+She also served as Director, Finance of the Company and the General Partner between May 2013 and February 2015.
 Ms. Kneale was with Tudor, Pickering, Holt & Co. in its energy private equity group, TPH Partners, from September 2011 to May 2013, most recently serving as Director of Investor Relations.

 Regina L. Gregory has served as Executive Vice President, General Counsel and Secretary of the Company and the General Partner since March 1, 2020.
 Ms. Gregory previously served as Vice President and Assistant General Counsel of the Company and the General Partner between May 2019 and March 2020 and of certain of the Company's subsidiaries between April 2019 and March 2020.
 From June 2017 until joining the Company in July 2018, she was Senior Vice President, General Counsel and Corporate Secretary of Frontier Midstream Services IV LLC.
-She also served as Senior Vice President, General Counsel and Corporate Secretary of Traverse Midstream Partners, LP during 2016 and 2017.
+She also served as Senior Vice President, General Counsel and Corporate Secretary for the general partner of American Midstream Partners, LP during 2016 and 2017.
 Prior to that, she was General Counsel, Vice President, and Corporate Secretary of Traverse Midstream Partners, LP in 2015 and 2016 and the general partner of Access Midstream Partners LP (previously Chesapeake Midstream Partners LP) from 2010 through 2015.
 Additionally, Ms. Gregory held a number of legal positions with different companies, including the law firms of Jones Day and Fulbright & Jaworski (now Norton Rose Fulbright).